This unexpected benefit of owning a robot vacuum has fixed one of my worst housekeeping habits – and my floors have never been so tidy

 Just a week into testing and I am still getting used to my robot vacuum, but our in-house vacuum expert and home tech editor Dan Fauzi assures me that the benefits don’t stop there.

-They explain, ‘After testing 15 of the world's best robot vacuums, I can safely say that they can be a game-changing addition for light household cleaning and floor maintenance.
+They explain, ‘After testing 15 of the latest robot vacuums, I can safely say that they can be a game-changing addition for light household cleaning and floor maintenance.
 Many of the top robot vacuums use smart technology to map out your homes and establish the optimal cleaning routine for you, monitoring particle pickup for a thoroughly clean floor.

 'To see results, however, you need to be smart when picking a model and ensure that it suits your lifestyle and flooring types.'